shanonvl/docker-cheat-sheet/README.md

 You may also consider running data-only containers as described [here](http://container42.com/2013/12/16/persistent-volumes-with-docker-container-as-volume-pattern/) to provide some data portability.

-Ycan easily see the list of available volumes running on a container using the [inspect](https://docs.docker.com/reference/commandline/cli/#inspect) function.
+You can easily see the list of available volumes running on a container using the [inspect](https://docs.docker.com/reference/commandline/cli/#inspect) function.

 `docker inspect --format '{{.Volumes}}' <container-name>`